balderdashy/sails-docs/reference/blueprint-api/Destroy.md

 }
 ```

-Similarly, if the new record included values for attributes representing a [one-to-many](http://sailsjs.com/documentation/concepts/models-and-orm/associations/one-to-many) or [many-to-many](http://sailsjs.com/documentation/concepts/models-and-orm/associations/many-to-many) associations, then `addedTo` notifications will be sent to any clients subscribed to the records on the other side of the relationship.
-See the [add blueprint reference](http://sailsjs.com/documentation/reference/blueprint-api/add-to) for more info about those notifications.
+Similarly, if the destroyed record had any links to other records via [one-to-many](http://sailsjs.com/documentation/concepts/models-and-orm/associations/one-to-many) or [many-to-many](http://sailsjs.com/documentation/concepts/models-and-orm/associations/many-to-many) associations, then `updated` or `removedFrom` notifications would be sent to any clients subscribed to the records on the other side of the relationship.
+See the [update blueprint reference](http://sailsjs.com/documentation/reference/blueprint-api/update) and [remove-from blueprint reference](http://sailsjs.com/documentation/reference/blueprint-api/remove-from) for more info about those notifications.

 <docmeta name="displayName" value="destroy">
 <docmeta name="pageType" value="endpoint">